-As imaginative and stimulating as he is irritating and vitriolic, California’s Zoogz Rift (Robert Pawlikowski) is an iconoclastic original, a reactionary whose paranoia has too frequently detracted from his music’s experimental pizzazz and considerable exotic charm.
+As imaginative and stimulating as he was irritating, inexcusable and vitriolic, New Jersey native Zoogz Rift (Robert Pawlikowski, 1953-2011) was an iconoclastic original, a reactionary whose paranoia has too frequently detracted from his music’s experimental pizzazz and considerable exotic charm.
 This might be explained by what were, for a long time, his primary intellectual inspirations: Salvador Dali’s dadaist strategies and Ayn Rand’s objective realism.
-The singer/guitarist is (too) often compared musically to Frank Zappa and Captain Beefheart; while this may have applied to his earlier recordings, the past few years have found Rift toiling prolifically in a fertile field all his own.
+The singer/guitarist/wrestler was (too) often compared musically to Frank Zappa and Captain Beefheart; while this may have applied to his earlier recordings, Rift later toiled prolifically in a fertile field all his own.
 And lest casual observers be intimidated by his scatology and other intentional offenses to good taste and community standards, let it be stated clearly that Rift is not some talentless asshole making noise for an audience of one.
 Although they are wildly uneven, many of his records are genuinely good.

 Idiots on the Miniature Golf Course features the Micro Mastodons, a band which includes songwriter/drummer Richie Hass, a longtime Rift associate.
 Dedicated to Don Van Vliet, this collection of private surrealistic humor, overambitiously complex writing and selfconsciously zany performances sets the tone for much of what was to follow.
 Another featured player on this collection is guitarist John Trubee, who has stuck it out with Rift on and off over the years, and is infamous in his own right for the classic novelty single, “A Blind Man’s Penis.”
 (The Idiots cassette adds “I Wanna Dismember You Just the Way You Are” and “Lovely Girl.”